nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 #### Tags
 Persons can be linked to tag objects, which serve as markers that draw connections between different people as well as associated notes.
+This property<sup>[11](#glossary)</sup> is completely optional.

 This property<sup>[11](#glossary)</sup> can be identified in the GUI<sup>[4](#glossary)</sup> by tag shaped labels with text inside them.
 They are usually located at the bottom right of each person card.
 If there is no such label, then it means this person has no associated tags.